walkerRnD/codebuff/backend/knowledge.md

 ## Architecture Overview

-The Manicode backend is built on Node.js using TypeScript.
+The Codebuff backend is built on Node.js using TypeScript.
 It uses an Express server for HTTP requests and a WebSocket server for real-time communication with clients.
 The backend integrates with the Claude AI model to process user inputs and generate code changes.

 ## Key Technologies